dustinpfister/blog_posts/_posts/threejs-object3d-position.md

 ## 2 - Setting the positions of a parent and child objects

 Things can get a little confusing when it comes to working with one or more nested objects that are children of another object.
 In such situations there is setting position relative to a parent object, and then there is setting an object relative to what is called world space.
-Sense this is very much a blog post on the subject of the position property of Object3d based objects, I think I should have a section in this post in which I go over at least a few examples that have to do with setting the position of objects by way of both local and world space.
+So then I think I should have a section in this post in which I go over at least a few examples that have to do with setting the position of objects by way of both local and world space which is one major thing that comes up when it comes to groups of objects, and setting position of children and parent objects in such situations.

 ### 2.1 - Group object example and local space